bohaigt86/coursera-angularjs/README.md

 ## Directives
-  A directive is a function which excutes when the compiler encounters it in the DOM.
+  A directive is a function which executes when the compiler encounters it in the DOM.
   Directives apply special behaviour to attributes and elements in the HTML.

   The ngBind attribute tells AngularJS to replace the text content of the specified HTML element with the value of a given expression, and to update the text content when the value of that expression changes.